zcosmicw/zcosmicw/README.md

-## Hi there 👋I am Cosmic, Cybersecurity analyst and network researcher.
+"Hi there 👋 I'm Cosmic — cybersecurity analyst & network researcher.
 I research cybersecurity topics including DDoS attack vectors, botnet architectures, and malware analysis (Mirai).
 Also interested in firewall configuration and web development.
 <!--
 **zcosmicw/zcosmicw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.